VictoriaLogs is open source user-friendly database for logs from VictoriaMetrics.

 -http.header.csp string

-Value for 'Content-Security-Policy' header
+Value for 'Content-Security-Policy' header, recommended: "default-src 'self'"

 -http.header.frameOptions string